-This paper is a revision of the recommendations about the equity premium found in the main finance and valuation textbooks.
-Herein, several editions of books written by authors such as, Brealey and Myers; Copeland, Koller and Murrin (McKinsey); Ross, Westerfield and Jaffe; Bodie, Kane and Marcus; Damodaran; Copeland and Weston; Van Horne; Bodie and Merton; Stowe et al.; Pratt; Penman; Bruner; Weston & Brigham; and Arzac, are revised.
+This paper is a revision of the recommendations about equity premium found in the main finance and valuation textbooks.
+We revise several editions of books written by authors such as Brealey and Myers; Copeland, Koller and Murrin (McKinsey); Ross, Westerfield and Jaffe; Bodie, Kane and Marcus; Damodaran; Copeland and Weston; Van Horne; Bodie and Merton; Stowe et al.; Pratt; Penman; Bruner; Weston and Brigham; and Arzac.

-The aim is to highlight the confusing message of the textbooks regarding the equity premium and its evolution.
+We highlight the textbooks' confusing messages regarding equity premium and its evolution.

-The main confusion arises from not distinguishing among the four concepts that the word equity premium designates: Historical equity premium (HEP), Expected equity premium, Required equity premium (REP) and Implied equity premium (IEP).
+The main confusion arises from not distinguishing among the four concepts that the term "equity premium" represents: Historical equity premium (HEP), Expected equity premium, Required equity premium (REP) and Implied equity premium (IEP).

-Some confusion also arises from not recognizing that although the HEP is equal for all investors, the REP, the EEP and the IEP are different for different investors.
-A unique IEP requires assuming homogeneous expectations for the expected growth (g), but there are several pairs (IEP, g) that satisfy current prices.
-We claim that different investors have different REPs and that it is impossible to determine the REP for the market as a whole, because it does not exist.
+Some confusion also arises from not recognizing that, although HEP is equal for all investors, REP, EEP and IEP are different for different investors.
+A unique IEP requires the assumption of homogeneous expectations for expected growth (g), but there are several pairs (IEP, g) that satisfy current prices.
+We claim that different investors have different REPs, and that it is impossible to determine the REP for the market as a whole, because it does not exist.